-ii The comprehensive list of IST checklist questions and Chevron's corresponding answers are provided separately on the CSB website.
+&lt;sup>ii The comprehensive list of IST checklist questions and Chevron's corresponding answers are provided separately on the CSB website.

-- conveyed to Chevron that the regulator considered that Chevron's minimal analysis of opportunities to implement inherently safer design, its "check-the-box" exercise, was sufficient. - 62.
+- 60. Contra Costa County inspected the Chevron Richmond Refinery in 2011, auditing Chevron's implementation of the county's inherently safer systems analysis requirements in the PHA process.
+The inspectors determined that Chevron's PHAs "follows the requirements specified by ...
+ISS [inherent safety systems] guidelines."
+This approval by Contra Costa County conveyed to Chevron that the regulator considered that Chevron's minimal analysis of opportunities to implement inherently safer design, its "check-the-box" exercise, was sufficient. - 61.
 Effectively implementing inherently safer technology provides an opportunity for preventing major chemical incidents.
-The August 6, 2012, incident at Chevron and other incidents43 throughout the refining industry highlight the difficulty in preventing failure caused by sulfidation corrosion in low silicon carbon steel piping solely through inspection, a procedural safeguard that is low on the hierarchy of controls.
+The August 6, 2012, incident at Chevron and other incidents throughout the refining industry highlight the difficulty in preventing failure caused by sulfidation corrosion in low silicon carbon steel piping solely through inspection, a procedural safeguard that is low on the hierarchy of controls.
 Using inherently safer design concepts to avoid issues such as variation in corrosion rate in carbon steel piping due to hard-to-determine silicon content will reduce future similar failures in refineries.
-Chevron and other process plants' implementation of inherently safer systems to the greatest extent feasible would provide a higher degree of protection from incidents like the one that occurred on August 6, 2012. - 63.
+Chevron and other process plants' implementation of inherently safer systems to the greatest extent feasible would provide a higher degree of protection from incidents like the one that occurred on August 6, 2012. - 62.
 It is essential that MOCs incorporate hazard analyses and the assessment of opportunities to implement inherently safer systems.
 This process can be assisted through the use of guidewords to trigger the thought process.
-CCPS states that "by including inherent safety guidewords in a management of change program, the MOC protocol recognizes inherent safety as both a driving force for and as an opportunity during implementation." - 64.
+CCPS states that "by including inherent safety guidewords in a management of change program, the MOC protocol recognizes inherent safety as both a driving force for and as an opportunity during implementation." - 63.
 Layer of Protection Analysis (LOPA) is a well-recognized hazard analysis methodology that is intended to determine if a sufficient number of safeguards or layers of protection exist to protect against a particular hazard or accident scenario.
-45 As the potential consequence of a particular scenario increases, the number of safeguards or protection layers must increase to reduce the risk of the scenario to what is considered an acceptable or tolerable level.
-46 LOPA can be used to help an organization decide if the risk of a scenario or hazard has been reduced to a level that is "as low as reasonably practicable" (ALARP).
-47 ALARP is a risk reduction goal, where risk reduction efforts are continued until the incremental effort to further reduce risk becomes grossly disproportionate to the level of additional risk reduction.
-48 By rigorously reviewing accident or hazard scenarios, evaluating the potential consequence of the scenario, and identifying the safeguards or layers of protection necessary to drive risk to as low as reasonably practicable, LOPA becomes an effective organizational tool for implementing a Process Safety Management (PSM) mechanical integrity program.
-49 LOPA also helps an organization decide which safeguards to focus on during operation, maintenance, and training. i, 50 In addition, the LOPA methodology includes provisions allowing an organization to determine the availability and effectiveness of a safeguard or layer of protection in reducing the risk of a potential scenario.51 i Chevron is a member of CCPS and peer-reviewed the CCPS LOPA publication.
-See Center for Chemical Process Safety (CCPS).
-"Layer of Protection Analysis - Simplified Process Risk Assessment," page xiv, 2001.
+As the potential consequence of a particular scenario increases, the number of safeguards or protection layers must increase to reduce the risk of the scenario to what is considered an acceptable or tolerable level.
+LOPA can be used to help an organization decide if the risk of a scenario or hazard has been reduced to a level that is "as low as reasonably practicable" (ALARP).
+ALARP is a risk reduction goal, where risk reduction efforts are continued until the incremental effort to further reduce risk becomes grossly disproportionate to the level of additional risk reduction.
+By rigorously reviewing accident or hazard scenarios, evaluating the potential consequence of the scenario, and identifying the safeguards or layers of protection necessary to drive risk to as low as reasonably practicable, LOPA becomes an effective organizational tool for implementing a Process Safety Management (PSM) mechanical integrity program.
+LOPA also helps an organization decide which safeguards to focus on during operation, maintenance, and training.
+In addition, the LOPA methodology includes provisions allowing an organization to determine the availabilityi and effectiveness of a safeguard or layer of protection in reducing the risk of a potential scenario.

-ii The probability that a system will be able to perform its designated function when required for use.
+&lt;sup>i The probability that a system will be able to perform its designated function when required for use.
 Another term frequently used is Probability of Failure on Demand (PFD).
 Availability = 1 - PFD.
-See Center for Chemical Process Safety (CCPS), "Guidelines for Safe Automation of Chemical Processes," page XIX, 1993.
+See Center for Chemical Process Safety (CCPS), Guidelines for Safe Automation of Chemical Processes, 1993; p.XIX.